Frijol/climate-change/GLOSSARY.md

 ## wheeling
 the practice of shipping power between a buyer and a seller over third-party transmission lines [Graves, 1-3][Graves]

+## working gas
+the natural gas in a storage facility which can be used; the gas in excess of the base gas [FERC, 29][FERC]

 ## ZEV
 zero-emissions vehicles: battery-electric and hydrogen fuel cell [EIA, 22, 35][EIA]